class

 template<typename V>void for_each_task(V&& visitor) const

-- applies a visitor to each task in the taskflow
+- applies a visitor to each task in this taskflow

 - void remove_dependency(Task from, Task to)